bitfinexcom/dazaar/README.md

 #### `seller.receive(type, onmessage)`

 Setup a handler to be called when a buying peer sends a message of a specific type.
+`onmessage` is called with `message` which is the message the remote send and `stream` which represents the stream it was sent on.
+Use `stream.remotePublicKey` to get the remotes buyer key out.

 #### `const buyer = market.buy(sellerKey)`